 This is a silent enemy of the water heater.
 If you have a water pressure gauge in your house, it would make the measurement of water pressure much easier.
 Many times, water heaters also incorporate a water pressure gauge in them.
 If you haven’t looked at this factor till now, you should definitely check it.
-If the water pressure gauge shows a reading above 80 psi, than the water is already exerting more pressure on your water heater and piping than it should.
-If you have more pressure than the acceptable range, you should get a pressure reducing valve or possibly an expansion tank.
+If the water pressure gauge shows a reading above 80 psi then the water is already exerting more pressure on your water heater and piping than it should.
+If you have more pressure than the acceptable range, you should get a pressure-reducing valve or possibly an expansion tank.

 SIZE TO NEED RATIO INCORRECT MPROPER SIZING: